 Today (May 17th, 2018) is Global Accessibility Awareness Day.
 I thought it would be a great time to reflect on how far we’ve come as an industry and how far we still have to go.

 When I started the Accessible Games blog back in 2010, my primary goal was to review board games and talk about their accessibility (or lack thereof).
 The idea was to spotlight those games which are easily adapted for people with disabilities (PWDs) and to mention which games should probably be avoided for people with certain disabilities.

 As the years progressed, I started to grow frustrated with common accessibility issues.
 I gravitated more toward roleplaying games because they simply required less effort to adapt for my personal needs.
 They also offered me lots of hours of enjoyment without the need to adapt every new game that came my way.
-A few modifications to an RPG of … Continue reading
+A few modifications to an RPG of choice was …